Extremal sequences for a weighted zero-sum constant: The case when

-\begin{thm} We continue with the notations which were used in the statement and proof of Theorem \ref{7}.
-Then, the image of the sequence $(x^*,x^{**})$ under the natural map $\Z_n\to\Z_p$ is a $Q_p$-extremal sequence in $\Z_p$. \end{thm}
+\begin{theorem} We continue with the notations which were used in the statement and proof of Theorem \ref{7}.
+Then the image of the sequence $(x^*,x^{**})$ under the natural map $\Z_n\to\Z_p$ is a $Q_p$-extremal sequence in $\Z_p$. \end{theorem}